 With this one, you’ll want to make your invitation right when your dream client takes you up on your freebie offer, noting urgency if you’d like (while you’re here…, one time offer…).

-The last (and also, kind of first) one is the Freebie Offer — the offer that helps your dream client through the first 5% of their problem.
-THIS is where I notoriously got into my squirrel brain and thought up alllllll the potential freebies I could hand out.
+The last (and also, kind of first) one is the Freebie Offer.
+This is the offer that helps your dream client through the first 5% of their problem.
+THIS is where I notoriously got into my squirrel brain and thought up all the potential freebies I could hand out.
 The more the better, right?!
 Well, not exactly.
 It’s 100% okay to have multiple types of freebies, but they all have to play nicely together in the metaphorical sandbox.
-For me, I have created this awesome swipe file for Five email subject lines you can use today aaaaaaand I also have this Content Marketing Personality quiz from Interact.
-They’re both free ways for my audience to get solid help from me quickly without me physically being in front of them.
+For me, I have created this awesome swipe file for Five email subject lines you can use today.
+I also have this Content Marketing Personality quiz from Interact.
+They’re both free ways for my audience to get help from me quickly.

 With a freebie, it’s important to remember what you’re trying to get in exchange for the value you provide: their first name and email address.
-Don’t skimp out on quality here just because it’s not a paid offer — this will likely be someone’s first impression of your business.
+Don’t skimp out on quality here just because it’s not a paid offer.
+After all, this will likely be someone’s first impression of your business.
 Do it well… always.